alorman/WLED-working-fork/WLED-integration-notes.md

 ## Notes on Time
-`localTime` expresses global epoch time in seconds, adjusted for time zone call local times with `minute(localTime)`, year, month, day , hour, minute and second are acceptable inputs.
+`localTime` expresses global epoch time in seconds, adjusted for time zone call local times with `minute(localTime)`, year, month, day , hour, minute and second are acceptable inputs. expresses the current holding of those fields